rj252525/Oceans-are-life/about.md

 ---
-title: About Me
 layout: default
+title: About
+permalink: /about/
 ---

-# About Me
+# About

-Hi!
-I'm [Your Name].
-This is my personal website built using the Cayman theme and GitHub Pages.

-I like to write about technology, design, and other interesting topics.
-Feel free to explore this website and let me know what you think!
+This is the about page content.
+You can edit this content in about.md file.